 1) A candidate single-subframe resource for PSSCH transmission is defined as a set of contiguous sub-channels with sub-channel x+j in subframe where .
-The UE shall assume that any set of contiguous sub-channels included in the corresponding PSSCH resource pool (described in 14.1.5) within the time interval corresponds to one candidate single-subframe resource, where selections of and are up to UE implementations under and .
+The UE shall assume that any set of contiguous sub-channels included in the corresponding PSSCH resource pool (described in 14.1.5) within the time interval corresponds to one candidate single-subframe resource, where selections of and are up to UE implementations under and , if is provided by higher layers for, otherwise .
 UE selection of shall fulfil the latency requirement.
 The total number of the candidate single-subframe resources is denoted by.